ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

 ---
-title: Migrate from Hot Chocolate GraphQL server 12 to 13
+title: Migrate Hot Chocolate from 12 to 13
 ---

 This guide will walk you through the manual migration steps to update your Hot Chocolate GraphQL server to version 13.